yurtseven/yurtseven/README.md

 - 🔭 I’m currently working on Android
 - 🌱 I’m currently learning JavaScript
-- 🤔 I’m looking for help with game mechanic
+- 🤔 I’m looking for help with game mechanics
 - 📫 How to reach me: yurtseven996@gmail.com
 - ⚡ Fun fact: In the long run we are alive